Built-ins

 Mozilla Developer documentation.

-is not recognized as a valid CSS color, the color does
+If the color string c is not recognized as a valid CSS color, the color does

 not change.
-The initial color is "black"
+The initial color is "black".

 #colour

-is an alternate spelling of color
+colour is an alternate spelling of color.
+See

 #hsl

-returns a string to be used with the
+hsl returns a string to be used with the

-color
+color and

-functions.
+clear functions.
 The arguments to the

-function are numbers and therefore are more suited to mathematical
+hsl function are numbers and therefore are more suited to mathematical

 manipulation, e.g. to find the complimentary color, create a trail in animations with the